mistraltechnologies/smog/README.md

 Solution:

-You write a matcher for each class in the object graph based on the smog library, then compose instances of those matcher classes into a matcher object tree for each test.
+Write a matcher for each class in the object graph based on the smog library, then compose instances of those matcher classes into a matcher object tree for each test.
 Each matcher tree matches just the properties you care about for that test.

-You then add a single Hamcrest assertion to each of your tests asserting that the actual resulting object graph matches your expected object graph.
+Add a single Hamcrest assertion to each of your tests asserting that the actual resulting object graph matches your expected object graph.

 If any of the properties do not match, the assertion will fail with a message that allows you to easily identify which property or properties within the object graph didn't match and what their expected and actual values were.